FatimahAreola/MSCI-342-Group-Project/testing/README.md

 # Unit Tests for PR 32: Improve Home Page and PR 33: Logout Button

-# 1. Unit Test for all Buttons
+# 1. Unit Test for ALL Buttons
 # a.
 Navigate to "Home" compoenent
 # b.
 Identify code for buttons:
 # <button v-on:click="routeToGame" class="play-button options">
 #   RANDOM PLAY
 # </button>
 # c.
 Alter "RANDOM PLAY" code to read any text.
-Example "Hello"
+Example "hello"
 # d.
 Save and route to application locally.
 To do so, follow instructions on project README file
 # e.
-Home page should display button with name "Hello"
+Home page should display button with name "hello"
 # f.
 Note that this unit test can be used for all buttons on the home page

 # 2. Unit Test for ALL Page Routes